Fowlam’s CRO Michael Brown gives some simple tips for getting high-quality feedback from design research participants.

 Don’t take it too seriously (unless it is)

-Yes running user research is your job and the result you get should be feeding into important business decisions, but that doesn’t mean you should run research sessions in a drab and overly controlled manner.
+Yes running design research is your job and the result you get should be feeding into important business decisions, but that doesn’t mean you should run research sessions in a drab and overly controlled manner.
 Don’t forget most people haven’t been part of this sort of experience before and could be nervous about what exactly is going to happen.
 They may also be giving up their valuable time to participate in your research – the experience should be as positive for them as possible.
 Making (appropriate) jokes and giving participants (a little) leeway to drift off topic can go a long way to relax them and make the situation an enjoyable experience.
 This point comes with the important caveat that you must be able to read the situation accurately – if you are dealing with sensitive topics, or if your participant is particularly nervous or has any social difficulties, it is better to err on the side of caution and avoid jokes unless you know they will be well received – the last thing you want is your participants thinking you are making fun of them or that you aren’t taking them seriously.

 These are my top three tips for improving rapport when user testing.
 What would you add to the list?